nascal3/safeboda-promoCode-API/README.md

  ### Run tests

  To run tests on the project run on terminal the `npm jest`   command.
+Make sure the server is connected to the database to run the tests.